 This wisdom taught that there are three consciousness centres within the human body.
 In falling order, these notes sound the musical chord of the brain, heart and gut.
-This is the Mer-Ka-Ba of the Egyptians which must be united as life, truth and power in order to reach unity.
+This is the Mer-Ka-Ba of the Egyptians which must be united as presence, power and passion in order to reach unity.
 As symbols, each had great significance for the ancient Egyptians:

 While figurate numbers remain popular in recreational mathematics, the Egyptians took them far more seriously because they resembled the geometry of the human biofield.
 In other words, each of us has a bioplasmic matrix around ourselves inspired by the rectified tesseract.
 This cosmic honeycomb can be drawn as a magickal sexagon with 19 cells:

 If we unite the two shapes above, we get the Ankh below, the combination of chaos and cosmos, above and below, unlimited and limited.
-This image sums to 84—the dodecahedral number of LIFE:
+This image sums to 84—the dodecahedral number of PRESENCE:

 The Ankh refers to the implicit order that permeates the universe.
-It symbolises the etheric womb that gives rise to physical existence—life in the deepest sense of the word.
+It symbolises that which gives rise to physical existence—life in the deepest sense of the word.
 This is also symbolised by the rhombic dodecahedron.
 This convex polyhedron has 12 congruent rhombic faces.
-As the shape of the cosmos, this expression of life was revered by the Egyptians:
+As an expression of the cosmos, this shape was revered by the Egyptians:

 And looks like a rhombus in two dimensions (below).
 Eight deals with harmony and was known as Adjustment in the Crowley tarot deck: